 Knowing your own reasons for pursuing green building certification sets the tone for the rest of the project.

-“Ask yourself what you’re trying to accomplish,” advises Allison McKenzie, director of sustainability for design firm SHP Leading Design.
-“Are you trying to reduce utility costs, lower O&M costs, or focus on attracting tenants?”
+“Ask yourself what you’re trying to accomplish,” advises Allison McKenzie, principal and director of sustainability for design firm SHP Leading Design.
+“Are you trying to reduce utility costs, lower [operations and maintenance] O&M costs or focus on attracting tenants?”

 Meeting the bar set by a certification program without applying for the designation will result in a more efficient building.
-However, without third-party validation, it can be difficult to substantiate performance claims and gain credibility, says Amanda Sturgeon, certification director for the International Living Future Institute, which administers the Living Building Challenge program.
+However, without third-party validation, it can be difficult to substantiate performance claims and gain credibility, says Amanda Sturgeon, CEO of the International Living Future Institute, which administers the Living Building Challenge program.

 “It’s very easy to say you followed the guidelines, but without having the building certified, it doesn’t really assure people that it was actually achieved,” Sturgeon explains.
 “Many teams want to show others that this is a path to follow, and without being certified, it’s hard to make that case.”